codetesla51/ud-cipher/readme.md

 ## Documentation Site
 [ud-cipher](https://ud-cipher.vercel.app/)

 **UD-Cipher** is a lightweight PHP and JavaScript library for encoding and decoding text using customizable symbol mappings, noise symbols, and a Caesar cipher variant.
 This mini encoding library provides an easy way to obfuscate text, making it suitable for various applications where text privacy is a concern.
-The encoding utilizes ancient symbols such as:

-𐭁𑉅𐬠𓏉, 𓂋𑅕𑀜𐬋, 𐬞𐬰𑀅𓋎, ☨, 𑀤𑌼𑍑𓅜, 𐬴𓈃𑌭𓇈, 𓁄𓀲𓋆𑁼, ⚰, 𐌀𐌈𐬅𑁮, 𑄧𑀌𓌵𑁈, ✬, 𓌔𑌞𐌌𓍏, ♖, 𑀼𐬊𑌆𓉎, ⨟, 𐬴𐬙𓍋𓈚
 ## Features
 - **Simple Text Encoding and Decoding**: Easily encode and decode text strings.
 - **Customizable Symbol Mappings**: Define your own mappings for characters to symbols.